Harry-Thompson/Obsidian/Kernel/Documentation.md

 The Kernel design that we are aiming to develop is the monolithic kernel design.
 The monolithic kernel design includes almost all of it's services inside the kernel itself.
 This I feel is the best way of designing a kernel.
 But we are also aiming for a modular design here, for added security.
 The modular design means that unnecessary bits of code (normally device drivers) can be unloaded and then loaded at a later date.

 The kernel is also written in C as this is probably the best language to write a kernel with (assembly would take far to long)

+## What should I do
+Do what you think needs to be done, then send me a pull request and see if it gets pulled.